cyrichardson/docs-cloud-big-data/rst/devguide/cloud-bigdata-v2/role-based-access-control.rst

 RBAC permissions cross-reference to Cloud Big Data API operations
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 API operations for Cloud Big Data may or may not be available to all roles.
-To see which operations are permitted to invoke which calls, please review `the Knowledge Center article`_.
+To see which operations are permitted to invoke which calls, please review the `Permissions Matrix for Role-Based Access Control`_.

-.. _the Knowledge Center article: http://www.rackspace.com/knowledge_center/article/permissions-matrix-for-role-based-access-control-rbac
+.. _Permissions Matrix for Role-Based Access Control: http://www.rackspace.com/knowledge_center/article/permissions-matrix-for-role-based-access-control-rbac